hanifjunos/YOLO-ME/README.md

 # YOLO-ME
-YOLO-ME model is developed for efficient object detection in aerial imagery using modified  YOLOv7 Tiny model.
+YOLO-ME model is developed for efficient object detection in aerial imagery using modified YOLOv7 Tiny model

 **Setup prerequisites**

 The following setup is for Windows 10 with an NVIDIA-supported GPU.
 Ensure all the prerequisites are installed correctly before proceeding.

 1. Python 3.7.7, 64 bit and numpy
 2. Git Version 2.26.2
 3. Cmake Version 3.17.2